Key Takeaways

 - Reduces air pollution as burning plastic releases toxic gases that can be damaging to human health and the environment

-- Enhances economic growth as recycling plastic can create new jobs in the processing, sorting, and manufacturing of recycled products
+- Enhances economic growth as recycling plastic can create new jobs in the processing, sorting, and recycled plastics manufacturing for new products.

-- Creates raw materials that can be used to manufacture other products such as textiles, carpets, insulation, and packaging – the fact that recycled plastic can be recycled again to make more of these products, makes it so valuable
+- Creates raw materials that can be used to manufacture other products such as textiles, carpets, insulation, and packaging.
+The fact that recycled plastic is infinitely recyclable and can be used to make more of these products makes it valuable.

 The Most Commonly Recycled Plastics

 - ABS (Acrylonitrile Butadiene Styrene) – ABS is a strong and lightweight thermoplastic often used in automotive and consumer electronics applications.
 ABS can easily be recycled due to its superior durability.
-It’s ideal for 3D printing projects, pipes, and other items requiring high-strength plastic.
+It’s ideal for 3D printing projects, pipes, and other items requiring high-strength plastic, making it valuable in recycled plastics manufacturing as well.

 - Acrylic – Acrylic is a transparent thermoplastic commonly used for window glazing and displays.
 Its lightweight nature and resistance to weathering and impact make it ideal for many applications.
 Like many plastics, it is infinitely recyclable and reused in appliances and toys.

 - HDPE (High-Density Polyethylene) – HDPE is a high-impact and easy-to-process thermoplastic used in various applications.
 It has chemical resistance, which makes it popular in food packaging, medical supplies, and construction materials.
-This recycled plastic can be recycled again to make the same products.
+This recycled plastic can be recycled again to make the same products, thereby supporting growth in recycled plastics manufacturing.

 - High-Impact Polystyrene (HIPS) – HIPS is an amorphous and easy-to-form thermoplastic that is also recyclable.
 It’s commonly used in packaging, toys, and other items that need a stable and flexible material.